novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-147.md

 "Do you have any comments regarding the investment you received in America..."

 "Ay, you guys are so annoying!
-I'll handle it, I'll!
+I'll handle it, I will!
 Anyone who wants an interview, I'll do it!"

 At this point, Oh Min-woo, whose voice was as loud as if it had been boiled in a cauldron, stepped forward.